cysabi/nautilus-chambers/README.md

 # `nautilus-chambers`
-> Nautilus Chambers is a service/API for storing and synchronizing Splatoon 2 user profiles across multiple platforms.
+> Nautilus Chambers is a service/API for storing and synchronizing Splatoon 2 user profiles across discord bots.

 ![Tags][tag-image]

 A Public API/database holds Splatoon 2 profile data on users.
 It uses Python, GraphQL, Flask, and MongoDB.
-The API can be used by discord bots, analytics, or anything else you can think of.
+The API is for discord bots.
 For more information and support, you can join the Discord *(link in the footnote of this readme)*.

 <!-- ![Header Image](header-image.png) -->